cjatoba/laravel-essentials/xdebug_configuration/README.md

-# How do configura xdebug in VsCode
+# How do configure xdebug in VsCode with Docker and WSL 2

 - Create file `.vscode/launch.json` in root directory project with below content (Replace '/var/www/project_folder' with path of your project in Docker container):
 ```json